jfrog/partner-integrations/PagerDuty/Pipelines/BuildNotifications/README.md

 3. Select `PagerDuty Events` for the integration type
 ![AddNewIntegration](images/AddNewIntegration.png)
 4. Enter a name for this integration which will be used in the pipeline yaml. ex: `MyPagerDutyIntegration`
-5. Enter the Pagerduty API token created in prior steps.
+5. Enter the Pagerduty `Integration Key` created in prior steps.
 6. Click Create

 #### Creating a Pipelines Build YAML